Pack All Your Favorite Pieces in This DIY Travel Jewelry Roll

 Make your own box of chocolates with a piñata twist.
 We'll take two, please!

-Dig into a Conversation Cake for the sweetest V-Day dessert you ever did try.
+Dig into this DIY conversation heart cake for the sweetest V-Day dessert you ever did try.

 Put a ring on it!
 Chocolate ring pops for the DIY Valentine's gifts win.
-Our favorite part is definitely the color.
+Our favorite part is definitely the fun colors.

 Here's a long distance-friendly idea: Make theseConversation Heart Piñata care packages to send to your BFFs or you can surprise your fam in the morning with a goodie-filled one.